hpparvi/ExoIris/doc/source/api/easyts.rst

 Model saving and loading
 ------------------------

-An `EasyTS` instance can be saved into a fits file using the `EasyTS.save` method.
-This saves the model setup, optimiser state, and the MCMC sampler state, so that the model can be recreated using the `load_model` function.
+An `EasyTS` instance can be saved to a FITS file using the `EasyTS.save` method.
+This stores the model setup, optimiser state, and MCMC sampler state, allowing the model to be fully recreated later using the `load_model` function.

 .. autosummary::
     :toctree: api/